Skip to main content

 A LIF (network interface) is an IP address associated with a physical or logical port.
 Create LIFs on the ports you want to use to access data.
 Storage VMs serve data to clients through one or more LIFs.
 If there is a component failure, a LIF can fail over or be migrated to a different physical port, so that network communication is not interrupted.

-When an IP data LIF is created, it can service both iSCSI and NVMe/TCP traffic by default.
+On an ASA r2 system, you can create IP, FC, and NVMe/FC LIFs.
+An IP data LIF can service both iSCSI and NVMe/TCP traffic by default.
 Separate data LIFs must be created for FC and NVMe/FC traffic.

 Before you begin